-Degree Programs: Master's degree graduate programs were initiated in 1955, and ASU began offering its first doctoral degree, in educational leadership, in the fall of 1992.
+Degree Programs: Master's degree graduate programs were initiated in 1955, and A-State began offering its first doctoral degree, in educational leadership, in the fall of 1992.
 A second doctoral program in environmental science began in the fall of 1997, and the doctoral program in heritage studies began in the fall of 2001.
 The molecular biosciences doctoral program began in the spring of 2006.
-Programs at the specialist's, master's, bachelor's and associate's degree levels are available through various colleges: Agriculture, Engineering and Technology, Business, Education and Behavioral Science, LiberalArts and Communication, Nursing and Health Professions, Sciences and Mathematics, and Undergraduate Studies.
+Programs at the specialist's, master's, bachelor's and associate's degree levels are available through various colleges: Agriculture, Neil Griffin College of Business, Education and Behavioral Science, Engineering and Computer Science, Liberal Arts and Communication, Nursing and Health Professions, Sciences and Mathematics, and Undergraduate Studies.
 Classes are also offered through The Honors College and the independent Department of Military Science.
 More information about the various colleges and academic departments is available through the Office of Academic Affairs and Research.